Kwangmyŏngsŏng-3 Unit 2: Satellite

 North Korea claims the satellite would estimate crop yields and collect weather data as well as assess the country's forest coverage and natural resources.
 The country also claims that the satellite weighed about 100 kg (220 lbs) and that its planned lifetime was about two years.

+The satellite decayed on 16 September 2023.

 Launch

 On 12 December 2012, Kwangmyŏngsŏng-3 was launched from the Sohae Satellite Launching Ground at 00:49:46 UTC (09:49 KST).
 The North American Aerospace Defense Command was able to track the rocket at this time.
 The first stage impacted the ocean 200 km off the west coast of South Korea at 00:58, with the fairing coming down one minute later 100 km downrange.
 At 01:01, the rocket flew over Okinawa, with the second stage impacting 300 km east of the Philippines four minutes later.
-During the ascent the rocket performed a dog-leg manoeuvre to increase its inclination sufficiently to attain sun-synchronous orbit.
+During the ascent the rocket performed a dog-leg manoeuvre to increase its inclination sufficiently to attain Sun-synchronous orbit.

-The satellite was deployed into a sun-synchronous polar orbit with an apogee of 584 km, a perigee of 499 km, 97.4 degrees of orbital inclination, and an orbital period of 95 minutes and 29 seconds.
+The satellite was deployed into a Sun-synchronous polar orbit with an apogee of 584 km, a perigee of 499 km, 97.4 degrees of orbital inclination, and an orbital period of 95 minutes and 29 seconds.
 The spacecraft separated from the rocket's third stage at 00:59:13; nine minutes and 27 seconds after liftoff.

 The U.S. Space Command began to track three objects from the launch, giving Kwangmyŏngsŏng-3 the Satellite Catalog Number 39026 and the international designator 2012-072A.
 They later began tracking a fourth object that was related to the launch.

 The following day, U.S. officials tracking the satellite reported that it appeared to be "tumbling out of control" in its orbit.
 However North Korean sources said that the satellite was orbiting normally.
-Data collected by Spain, Italy and Britain suggest the brightness of the satellite has been fluctuating, which indicates it is tumbling as it orbits.
+Data collected by Spain, Italy and United Kingdom suggest the brightness of the satellite has been fluctuating, which indicates it is tumbling as it orbits.